status-im/help.status.im/docs/en/status-communities/use-a-throwaway-profile-in-status-web.md

     1. Using your browser, open the Status Web Community you want to join.
     1. From the Community sidebar, click **Use throwaway profile**.
     1. If you see the **Throwaway profile found** pop-up, click **Load throwaway profile** to use the existing profile or click **Skip** to create a new one.
-    1. In the top-right corner, click :status-group-chat: **Members**.
+    1. In the top-right corner, click :web-members: **Members**.
 Your throwaway profile name appears on the members sidebar.

 ## Disconnect your throwaway profile